 Your free credit report doesn’t show your current score, but that number can be found through numerous sources.
 There are online services where you can get your credit score for free, but some do charge a small fee.
 Many credit card companies offer free credit score tracking as part of their online services, so check your current accounts online for access to your credit score.

-Once you’ve double-checked your credit score and verified that your credit report is accurate, if it’s time to apply for a personal loan to cover auto repairs, medical expenses, home improvements, a much-needed vacation, or anything else you’re truly needing.
-The application process for an online personal loan with Helix by Helix by Lead Bank is extremely fast.
+Once you’ve double-checked your credit score and verified that your credit report is accurate if it’s time to apply for a personal loan to cover auto repairs, medical expenses, home improvements, a much-needed vacation, or anything else you’re truly needing.
+The application process for an online personal loan with Helix is extremely fast.
 It takes minutes to type in your information and apply for a personal loan, seconds to get a decision, and 1 business day to receive the money you need.